octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterInterop/course.md

 ## Your mission

 We want you to modify our "inventory" contract.
 As you can see the storage is mainly composed of an item inventory where each item is a right combed nested pairs.
-The contract possess a single entry point AddInventory.
+The contract possesses a single entry point AddInventory.
 This _AddInventory_ function adds each element in the inventory (don't worry about duplicates it has already been taken care of).

 <!-- prettier-ignore -->1- Complete the implementation of the *update_inventory* lambda function.
 This function takes a list of item as parameter and must transform each item in a combed pair structure and add this resulting structure in the storage inventory.
 (When naming your temporary variables, use *acc* for the accumulator name and *i* for the current item)